Jingwen31/Predict-Online-News-Popularity/README.md

-# MSDS699 Final Project
-# Predicting Online News Popularity
+# Predict Online News Popularity (MSDS699 Project)
 ### Group Member: Xiao Chu, Zhentao Hou, Jingwen Yu
 ## Project Goal
-The goal of this project is to use features of online news to predict the popularity (measured by number of shares).
+The goal of this project is to use various features of online news to predict its popularity (measured by the number of shares).
 ## Data Description
 URL: https://archive.ics.uci.edu/ml/datasets/online+news+popularity.

 This dataset is from UCI Machine Learning Repository.
-It contains 59 features and number of shares information for 39644 pieces of news originally collected from www.mashable.com.
+It contains 59 features and the number of shares for 39644 pieces of news originally collected from www.mashable.com.
 ## Modeling
 ### Regression
 Initially, we used regression models to predict the number of shares of a piece of news.
 All features except for news url and timedelta were included in the model and StandardScaler() was applied to numerical features for all models except for the random forest regressor.